Judging by the names of these two refreshing drinks, we’d say they’re pretty similar, if not even the same.

 Here you can see a picture of a Caramel and a Java Chip Frappuccinos side by side:

-The Frappuccinos from the Crème line are coffee-free and have close to zero caffeine content.
+The Frappuccinos from the Crème line are coffee-free and most of them have close to zero caffeine content.

 An exception is the Matcha Crème Frappuccino, which is caffeinated because of the matcha powder.

-Drinks from this line are pretty similar to those thick blended milkshakes (or New England’s frappes) that you might be familiar with.
+Drinks from the Crème Frappuccino line are pretty similar to those thick blended milkshakes (or New England’s frappes) that you might be familiar with.

 Especially if you decide to switch the whole milk with heavy cream (which I honestly recommend if you’re ready for the extra calories).